 You’ll begin your studies by learning the stages of human development, the types of developmental disabilities and the range of available community support services for this population.
 Next, you’ll learn intervention techniques, person-centered planning, abnormal psychology/dual diagnosis, basic pharmacology, supporting people with autism and other complex needs, augmentative forms of communication, and effective responses to people who have been abused.
 Finally, you’ll develop skills in building interpersonal relationships and counselling.Courses Program Standards

 Upon successful completion of the program, a graduate will:

-We offer a wide range of innovative and traditional placement opportunities.
-The field placement co-ordinator will consult regarding your interests and preferences in order to connect you to specific agencies, many located in and around the Greater Toronto Area.
-During your fourth semester, you will complete 400 hours of work placement.
+We offer a wide range of innovative and traditional work-integrated learning opportunities.
+The field placement co-ordinator will consult with you regarding your interests and preferences in order to connect you to specific agencies.
+During fourth semester, you will complete a 400 hour internship.
 Fourth semester takes place from May through mid-August.

 A career as a developmental services worker will allow you to help people with disabilities live, work and participate in their communities.
 You will learn to support people with intellectual disabilities, autism, physical challenges or other special needs and can find work in a variety of roles including:

 Graduates may apply to become members of the Ontario Association on Developmental Disabilities (OADD) and its Developmental Services Special Interest Group (DSSIG).

 Note: The requirements for licensure are determined by the granting body, which is independent from Humber College.
 Students are encouraged to obtain the specific requirements directly from the granting body before enrolling.